Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 * Tested all internal links within the pages
 * Tested the logo linked back to the home page on all pages
 * Tested all buttons work
-* Tested the filter works on gallery section
+* Tested the filter works on the gallery section
 * Tested Google Map to open markers
-* Tested the markers on map opened by click and provide a infowindow with the following details: name, address, contact number, rating, website name and price level.
+* Tested the markers on map opened by click and opened a infowindow with the following details: name, address, contact number, rating, website name and price level.
 * Tested to open the taking-notes app tab .
-* Tested to fill the input field and press 'Enter' or press the 'Add note' button in  taking-notes app.
+* Tested to fill the input field and press 'Enter' or press the 'Add note' button in the taking-notes app.
 Also, tested with no content in the input field, and it should warn with a message.
 Tested to add a number of notes, delete using the X or click 'Delete Notes' to delete  the whole list.
 * Tested to submit the contact form and verify that a modal form appears and the message received via e-mailJS.
 * Tested the Website ran correctly when user clicked on the scroll to top button